-Stories written by Chelsey Dumond, AFSP Manager of Public Policy Events and Projects
+Stories written by Chelsey Dumond, AFSP Senior Manager, Public Policy Events and Projects

 As the American Foundation for Suicide Prevention’s work continues to grow, so do our Public Policy Priorities as we work (with the help of our volunteer Field Advocates) to pass important legislation that will help save lives.